ImperialCollegeLondon/RSEBlog/docs/posts/20250325_python_reproducible.md

 !!!
 Note
-    If you want to be a bit more thorough, you should archive the relevant versions of your code in archives like Zenodo or Figshare, which will give you a Digitial Object Identifier (DOI) which will uniquely identify the version and will keep your code "forever".
+    If you want to be a bit more thorough, you should archive the relevant versions of your code in archives like Zenodo or Figshare, which will give you a Digital Object Identifier (DOI) which will uniquely identify the version and will keep your code "forever".
 In the end, software history in GitHub can be altered and past versions deleted, so this sort of archiving is a more permanent solution supporting reproducibility.